 Zombie cells (senescent cells) are cells that have stopped dividing but refuse to die, instead secreting inflammatory substances that poison the environment.
 As we age, they accumulate.
 Senolytic drugs try to eliminate them in a targeted manner.

-In mice, eliminating zombie cells extended healthspan and reversed aging symptoms.
+In mice, eliminating zombie cells extended healthy lifespan and reversed aging symptoms.
 In humans, the combination of dasatinib and quercetin is in clinical trials for diseases like pulmonary fibrosis and kidney disease.
-The results are mixed: encouraging signs, but still no definitive proof that they extend lifespan or rejuvenate healthy humans.
+Results are mixed: encouraging signs, but still no definitive proof that they extend life or rejuvenate healthy humans.
 This is a promising direction that needs more human evidence.

 3. Metabolic Interventions, Rapamycin, Metformin, GLP-1

 This is perhaps the direction with the strongest evidence base, and at the same time the most 'boring' from a media perspective.
-Rapamycin is the only drug that has consistently extended lifespan in a variety of species, including mammals, by inhibiting the mTOR pathway.
-In humans, it is in trials for low doses, and the community is cautious due to side effects on the immune system.
+Rapamycin is the only drug that has consistently extended lifespan across a variety of species, including mammals, by inhibiting the mTOR pathway.
+In humans, it is in trials at low doses, and the community is cautious due to side effects on the immune system.

 4. Epigenetic Clocks, The Measurement Tool